 Submitted by the Informal Working Group on Awareness of Vulnerable Road Users proximity in low speed manoeuvres

-The text reproduced below was prepared by the Informal Working Group (IWG) on Awareness of Vulnerable Road Users proximity in low speed manoeuvres (VRU-Proxi) to establish a new UN Regulation on Blind Spot Information Systems (BSIS) intended to be fitted to heavy goods vehicles to protect vulnerable road users.
+The text reproduced below was prepared by the Informal Working Group (IWG) on Awareness of Vulnerable Road Users proximity in low speed manoeuvres (VRU-Proxi) to establish a new UN Regulation on Blind Spot Information Systems (BSIS) intended to be fitted to heavy vehicles to protect vulnerable road users.
 It is based on document ECE/TRANS/WP.29/GRSG/2017/11 presented at the 112th session of the Working Party on General Safety Provisions (GRSG) (see report ECE/TRANS/WP.29/GRSG/91, paras.
 47-50).

 I. Proposal